Unity-LRTools/Smith-Statistics/README.md

 ## Examples
 ### Simple usage
-An example where we set the level of the stastic then get his value.
+An example where we set the level of the statistic then get his value.
 ```csharp
 public void Example()
 {